asyncapi/website/pages/blog/async-api-spec-3.0-release.md

 featured: false
 ---

 AsyncAPI is a specification for describing your event-driven architecture and our specification allows you to describe and document your message-driven APIs into a human-readable format.
-After the last v2.3.0 release, the AsyncAPI community is inching towards a 3.0 release that will bring together multiple features, enhancements and breaking changes.
+AsyncAPI community is currently inching towards a 3.0 release that will bring together multiple features, enhancements and breaking changes.
+We follow [release cadence](https://github.com/asyncapi/spec/blob/master/RELEASE_PROCESS.md#release-cadence) and we will continue to release the Spec to the community as we continue to build on it.

 ## Major new features